Bongaree

 PROFILE FAQ

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the area: Bribie Island Retiree Resort (Sundale), Bongaree Village Shopping Centre Expansion, Bribie Pines Island Village, and Solana Bribie Island Lifestyle Resort.
-The following details these key projects in order of relevance.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to impact the area.
+These include Sundale's Bribie Island Retiree Resort, the expansion of Bongaree Village Shopping Centre, Bribie Pines Island Village, and Solana Bribie Island Lifestyle Resort.
+The following list provides details on those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.